pingcap/docs/system-variables.md

 - Type: Integer
 - Default value: `4`
 - Range: `[0, 30]`
-- This variable is used to control the number of decimal places in the result of a division operation performed using the operator.
+- This variable is used to control the number of decimal places in the result of a division operation performed using the operator `/`.

 ### error_count